fenago/machine-learning-for-finance/lab_guides/Lab_5.md

     <https://www.kaggle.com/aaron7sun/stocknews>.
 The task is to use the
     daily news as an input to predict stock prices.
 There are a number of kernels already that can help you with this.
-Use what you have learned in this chapter to predict some stock prices!
+Use what you have learned in this lab to predict some stock prices!